mountainMath/mountain_doodles/posts/2025-02-23-cansim-revamp/index.html.md

 When partitioned by geography the query time for *parquet* drops significantly averaging 342ms, easily justifying the time spent repartitioning when running the query 50 times for the profiler.
 Memory footprint stays essentially unchanged.
-The somehwat small penalty for repartitioning shirinks even further if we partition data right at import.
+The somewhat small penalty for repartitioning shrinks even further if we partition data right at import.
 One downside of partitioning is that it increases the storage space taken up on disk as compression is less efficient on partitioned data.

 # Other changes